Fan drawing by user Gaugex from Deviant Art.

 Take Batman for instance.
 In the 30s-40s The Joker and the Penquin are unquestionably Batman’s main enemies.
 In the 70s however it is Ra’s Al Ghul.
 In the 90s however its Bane.
 Also in terms of adaptations I see it like this.

 In the Adam West series its the Joker, Penguin, The Riddler and Catwoman who are Batman’s most prominent villains.
 Of all 4 the Penguin and Catwoman are actually the two most prominent.
-The Penguin appears the most, whilst Catwoman is obviously the most famous and has the greater personal link with Batman.
+The Penguin appears the most, whilst Catwoman is the most famous from the series and has the greater personal link with Batman.

-In the DCAU the Joker and Ra’s Al Ghul are obviously Batman’s two archenemies (the Joker is more prominent,, recurring and personal, but Ghul is more dangerous).
-Catwoman and The Penguin aren’t really important at all in this continuity, whilst the Riddler is a very, very minor villain.
+In the DCAU the Joker and Ra’s Al Ghul are Batman’s two archenemies (the Joker is more prominent,, recurring and personal, but Ghul is more dangerous).
+Catwoman and The Penguin in contrast to Adam West aren’t really important at all in this continuity, whilst the Riddler is a very, very minor villain.
 Two Face is also more prominent in Batman TAS, though not in other DCAU adaptations

 In the Burton film series its once again the Joker who is Batman’s archenemy (as he murdered his parents.)